Key statistics and information for media

 - link the family with the right community based support services to help meet their needs in a coordinated, wrap-around way

-- for the more complex cases, we’ll hold a family group conference where the family and other key people agree on a plan to support the child, and work with the family to help them care safely for their children.
+- for the more complex cases, we’ll hold a family group conference where the family and other key people agree on a plan to support the child or young person, and work with the family to help them care safely for their children and young people

 - if the child or young person is in serious danger and needs to be protected, they will be taken into care while we are working with the family.